Searching for your content

 Find exactly what you're looking for with powerful search and filter tools.

 Hours of digging through folders and sharing email files are a thing of the past.
-Searching on Air gives you and your team the power to find exactly what you're looking for, right when you need it.
+Searching your Air Library gives you and your team the power to find exactly what you're looking for, right when you need it.

 Use the search bar to find content from across your entire workspace or within an individual board.
-You can search by keywords, tags, board names, filenames, workspace members, and any other metadata associated with your images, videos and files.
+You can search by keyword, tag, board names, filename, workspace member, and any other metadata associated with your images, videos, and files.

 Searching in a board

 When you search from within a board, we only return suggestions and search results that exist within the board you're searching on.